Last Updated on December 9, 2021 by Chris and Lindsay

 It just means that Lindsay has been able to avoid the worst of the disease lately.
 We pray this continues indefinitely.
 Or, until she is healed of the disease or there comes a cure.

 Crohn’s Disease impacts each person differently.
 The first ten years that Lindsay had the disease, before remission, it devastated her.
 This included physical signs and symptoms ranging from weight loss and vitamin deficiencies to bloody stool and ulcers.

 But it also impacted her emotionally.
-Fear of a flare up kept her from socializing like a normal teenage girl.
+Fear of a flare-up kept her from socializing like a normal teenage girl.
 What would happen if she was in class, or at a sporting event or friend’s house, and she had to race to the restroom?
-Would she get permission, or be forced to sit in her desk?
+Would she get permission, or be forced to sit at her desk?
 Would her friends wonder why she was taking so long in the restroom?

 Crohn’s Disease remission has an incalculable value.
 It means she has time to try and “catch up” on many of the things in which she previously missed.
 In the past ten years Lindsay put herself through college.
 First she completed her GED (she never attended a day of high school due to the disease).
 Then she earned her Associates degree.

 Lindsay also engaged in social activities that brought her friendship and pleasure.
 She learned (and loves) to ballroom to dance.
 And then she fell in love with horses.
 She also found a church family that accepted her as she was and helped her emotionally and spiritually through a difficult past.
 Eventually she met and married her wonderful, sweet and handsome husband (yes, this is him writing this post!).

 Now Lindsay is living, against all odds, full-time out of a truck camper as she treks across the North American continent.